-The Air Force Inspection Agency queried all Air Force deficiencies with zero findings related to integration of women into the Armed Forces during calendar year 2017.
-The agency certifies gender-neutral standards are in place for all air force specialty codes and in use at all associated training locations and schools.
-The Air Force uses the RAND Corporation's 6-step process as the foundation in validating gender-neutral standards.
-The Air Force Inspection Agency will ensure the Air Force equitably applies certified mental and physical standards tied to occupational tasks for each gender within each applicable career field.
+The Air Force queried all deficiencies with zero findings related to integration of women into the Armed Forces during calendar year 2018.
+The Air Force certifies gender-neutral standards are in place for all Air Force Specialty Codes and in use at all associated training locations and schools.
+Validated, operationally-relevant gender-neutral standards are in place for all Air Force Specialty Code training programs and occupations and are applied equally to both genders.
+All standards were validated by third-party experts using industry standard methods.
+Processes are in place to ensure all occupational standards are reviewed and re-validated every three years.

-Each Major Command's Inspector General office conducts unit effectiveness inspections over a 24 to 30 month period (48 months in the Air National Guard) to assess whether Air Force wings meet service-specific compliance requirements as directed by the March 2, 2015 Under Secretary of Defense for Personnel and Readiness Memo.
-The Air Force Inspection Agency has reviewed all available data and no known deficiencies or complaints exist concerning the implementation of standards.
+Each Major Command's Inspector General office conducts unit effectiveness inspections over a 24 to 30-month period (48 months in the Air National Guard) to assess whether Air Force wings meet service-specific compliance requirements as directed by the March 2, 2015 Under Secretary of Defense for Personnel and Readiness Memo.
+The Air Force Inspection Agency has reviewed all available data and no known deficiencies or existing complaints concerning the implementation of standards.
 The Air Force Inspector General will continue to assess and evaluate program management and address any complaints that may arise related to this initiative.